DevOps business value and advantages

 The travel industry has to adapt to a rapidly changing business landscape and provide services through mobile apps and using web APIs to contact various registries in order to serve their customers’ requests.
 Many businesses have to do it using outdated infrastructures and are steadily losing the competition, so the timely transition to DevOps methodology of infrastructure management and software delivery might make the difference between the long-term success of your business and bankruptcy after losing the race to more technologically savvy competitors.

-DevOps tools and practices help travel companies build efficient technological solutions faster and optimize their workflows to deliver more value to their customers.
+build efficient technological solutions faster and optimize their workflows to deliver more value to their customers.
 Adopting the latest technology quickly provides a competitive edge needed to secure the leading positions in their market segment.

 DevOps advantages for eCommerce